-The UK needs new low-carbon electricity generation to replace current ageing plant, and to meet the commitment to reduce net greenhouse gas emissions to zero by 2050.
+The UK needs new low-carbon electricity generation to meet our commitment to reduce net greenhouse gas emissions to zero by 2050.

-The other nuclear power station is Sizewell B, the UK’s only pressurised water reactor (PWR), with a generating capacity of 1.2GWe.
-Sizewell B began operations in 1995 and, unless its operational life is extended, is scheduled to retire in 2035.
+The other operational nuclear power station is Sizewell B, the UK’s only pressurised water reactor (PWR), with a generating capacity of 1.2GWe.
+Sizewell B began operations in 1995, and was scheduled to retire in 2035.
 EDF has announced plans to extend its life by at least 20 years, allowing it to contribute to the 2050 target.

 For the latest information, see EDF’s page on its UK nuclear power stations.

-- Westinghouse’s AP1000 is also a Gen III+ PWR, with an output of 1150MWe.
-AP1000s are under construction or operational at two sites in China (with first generation in 2018) and two sites in the US.
+- Westinghouse’s AP1000 is also a Gen III+ PWR, with an output of 1.1GWe.
+AP1000s are under construction or operational at two sites in China and two in the US.

-Both the EPR and AP1000 have completed a generic design assessment (GDA) by the Office for Nuclear Regulation (ONR) and Environment Agency.
+These four reactors have all completed the UK’s generic design assessment (GDA) by the Office for Nuclear Regulation (ONR) and Environment Agency.
 This assessment is intended to support the construction of a number of new nuclear power stations by approving a standard reactor design which can be built in different locations by different developers.
 Each build will still require a site-specific licence.

 See the ONR’s GDA pages for the latest information.